Democratic senators ask Trump administration for sanctions over election interference from Russia, other countries

 Johnson, who is working with Senate Finance Committee Chairman Charles E. Grassley (R-Iowa), has said Democratic objections are a sign that the inquiry is on the right track.

-Democrats accuse Johnson of trying to give Trump the kind of investigation into Biden that the president tried and failed to coerce from Ukraine’s leadership last year, resulting in his impeachment.
+Democrats accuse Johnson of trying to give Trump the kind of investigation into Biden that the president tried and failed to coerce from Ukraine’s leadership in the past year, resulting in his impeachment.

 The president has pushed theories that Ukraine, not Russia, interfered in the 2016 election and that it did so on behalf of his Democratic rival, Hillary Clinton.